 A personal blog is hard.
 It makes me feel exposed and open to all forms of judgement; things I had long guarded against.
 This blog is largely about my struggles with OCD so I knew I would sound crazy, odd, weird, weak, self-indulgent, whiney, paranoid, damaged, abnormal, and a slew of other criticisms I’m loathe to think would possibly be used to describe me.
 It may be naïve or defensive, but I’ve always liked to think of myself as the antithesis to all those things which is why I tried to hide my struggle with OCD for so long.

 OCD takes fears you know to be a statistical or logical impossibility and makes you fear them as conceivable.
 Thing is, the real you doesn’t even believe this fear as a true threat because you know it’s false.
 You know!
 That’s what’s so frustrating.
 You already know all that others relay to you about the likelihood and tangibility of this fear.
 You know the reality.
 The real you probably isn’t even terrified by it.
 Possibly thinks it a concern but not an insidious, menacing one as OCD’s incessant misfiring fear signals have made it to be.
 So you’re constantly conflicted between your knowledge of reality and feeling compelled to engage in time consuming, irrational behaviors to avoid a harm that doesn’t even exist.
 Sure, you dread the judgement the odd behaviors will elicit – it’s because OCD sufferers have such an acute sense of self-awareness that they are so conflicted and ashamed.
 But that shame is dwarfed by the intensity of those false fear synapses gone amok.
-Yes, sufferers know the distressing thoughts and subsequent odd behaviors are wrong.
+Yes, sufferers know the distressing, intrusive thoughts and subsequent odd behaviors are wrong.
 They just can’t stop them….despite being exhausted by them.
 OCD isn’t just wearisome because of the exogenous OCD symptoms that people can see, but more so for the brutal attack to the sufferer’s intellect, conscience, and sense of character.
 And because these thoughts are abnormal and senseless, they’re internalized.
-If they were ever communicated aloud, people could misconstrue them as the individual sufferer’s way of thinking, not thoughts manifested by OCD, leading one to possibly assume the sufferer is a bad person or just crazy.
+If they were ever communicated aloud, people could misconstrue them as the individual sufferer’s way of thinking, not thoughts manifested by OCD, leading one to possibly assume the sufferer is a really bad person or just crazy.
+Did the mother I met in treatment who had intrusive thoughts about violently harming her children, actually want to harm them?
+Of course not.
+She loved them immensely and only wanted to care and protect them.
+That’s why OCD is torturous.
+It evokes the opposite thoughts to what a sufferer innately feels and believes.
+The thoughts are disturbing, even offensive to the sufferer.
+That’s how OCD terrorizes those who suffer from it.

 So when I thought about reading this blog from the perspective of someone who hasn’t had a form of OCD or mental malfunction, I was uneasy about the possible inferences.
 But if this blog is to serve as an inside perspective to intrusive OCD thoughts, those thoughts should be relayed openly, as I remember them; as triggers occurred and experiences unfolded.
 It has to be candid to reveal the irrationality, psychological manipulation, emotional torment, and mangled mental state wrought by OCD on an otherwise reasonable, well-adjusted person.
 I just hope readers will recognize the voice of OCD and the actions it leads to don’t represent the sufferer’s identity or beliefs.
+That the intrusive OCD thoughts are completely antithetical to the sufferer’s values and true beliefs.
 And I know that’s’ a big ask.
 As I often admit and still believe, if I hadn’t suffered from severe OCD, I wouldn’t be able to have much understanding, or perhaps even sympathy, for the behaviors of OCD sufferers.

 Unfortunately I did get that unwanted insight, so I know the degree to which an OCD sufferer is beleaguered by unwanted ruminations and anxiety.
 As to exactly why I did, science is still working that out.
 In the meantime, I want to contribute in some way.
 Perhaps by making this very personal journal public, sufferers can know that despite OCD’s isolating path, they aren’t alone.
 There are people who understand and want to help.
 Indeed, there’s treatment which can afford tangible improvement with OCD and subsequently, quality of life.
 After I gained the proper tools to address OCD, I realized that it’s not just me and I’m not some kind of monster.
 I came to know the real me, my true self, doesn’t have to assume my OCD as part of who I am, but as a disorder to be dealt with and beaten.
 I’m not my OCD.